Ever Pass by Manistee, MI? Here’s What You’re Missing

 It’s cold, pure, and refreshing and a nice little stop if you want a place to fill up water bottles while you tool around Manistee County.

-8) Pretend it’s Yesterday on the Old Wooden Playground at Lighthouse Park
+8 – Play on the Old Wooden Playground at Lighthouse Park

-Lighthouse Park Cherry Road, Manistee, MI 49660 |
+First Street Beach, Cherry Rd, Manistee, MI 49660

 Not many of these old wooden playgrounds are still in existence.
 Happily, this one is still standing and is in good repair.

-My kids gasped with delight when they saw this one at Lighthouse Park in Manistee and instantly resumed a game of tag leftover from the last time they found a play structure like this.
+My kids gasped with delight when they saw this at Lighthouse Park in Manistee and instantly resumed a game of tag leftover from the last time they found a play structure like this.

-Downtown Manistee MI
+Things to do Downtown Manistee MI

 Once upon a time, Manistee was one of the richest cities in Michigan.